ldeso/test.leodesouza.net/src/toy-model.md

 #### 6.3.2 Carbon Sold by the AMM while Burning A Tokens

-We calculate the number of tonnes of carbon class ${tex`i`} sold by the AAM in exchange for burning a given amount of A tokens under a given configuration.
+We calculate the price of carbon based on the number of tonnes of carbon class
+${tex`i`} sold by the AAM in exchange for burning a given amount of A tokens with the following parameters.

 ##### Supply Parameters